solana-foundation/developer-content/content/guides/dapps/journal.md

 npm run dev
 ```

-## Writing a Solana Program with Anchor
+## Writing a Solana program with Anchor

-If you're new to anchor,
+If you're new to Anchor,
 [The Anchor Book](https://book.anchor-lang.com/introduction/introduction.html)
-and [Anchor Exmaples](https://examples.anchor-lang.com/) are great references to
+and [Anchor Examples](https://examples.anchor-lang.com/) are great references to
 help you learn.

-In `my-journal-dapp`, navigate to `anchor/programs/journal/src.lib.rs`.
+In `my-journal-dapp`, navigate to `anchor/programs/journal/src/lib.rs`.
 There
-will already be a template code generated in this folder.
+will already be template code generated in this folder.
 Let's delete it and
 start from scratch so we can walk through each step.

-### Define your anchor program:
+### Define your Anchor program

 ```rust
 use anchor_lang::prelude::*;